Friday, November 18, 2022

 On my way there, I passed a booth where students from Ausonius Elementary School were selling cakes.
 Who is this Ausonius?

-This time it was not a saint but a Roman scholar who originated from Bordeaux.
+This time, it was not a saint but a Roman scholar who originated from Bordeaux.
 Emperor Valentinian ordered him to Trier in 364 to teach his son, the future emperor Gratian.

-The story is somewhat reminiscent of Goethe, whom Princess Amalia summoned to the court of Weimar to educate her son.
+The story is reminiscent of Goethe, whom Princess Amalia summoned to the court of Weimar to educate her son.

 The Trier Cathedral